squid-cache/squid-cache.github.io/ProgrammingGuide/StorageManager.rst

-Squid can quickly locate cached objects because it keeps (in memory) a hash table of all ''!StoreEntry''es.
+Squid can quickly locate cached objects because it keeps (in memory) a hash table of all ''!StoreEntry''.
 The keys for the hash table are MD5 checksums of the objects URI.
 In addition there is also a storage policy such as LRU that keeps track of the objects and determines